The AML SUMMIT is New Zealand’s AML/CFT Conference held annually in Auckland.

 - Supervisor updates and observations; we hear from RBNZ, FMA and DIA.

 - NZ Police and insightful SAR Stories; Importance of SARs and getting them lodged on time.
-A general NZ Police update, Mutual Evaluation update, current stats and case studies.
+A general NZ Police update, current stats and case studies.

 - Focus on Terrorism Financing; We discuss practical implementation for detection.